Quick Reference

 - measures taken to protect APIs from unauthorized access, misuse, attacks

-Glossary Term Entry Location: Core Concepts - API security
+Glossary Term Entry Location: Core Concepts, API Fundamentals - API security

 authentication

-Glossary Term Entry Location: Core Concepts - authentication
+Glossary Term Entry Location: Core Concepts, API Fundamentals - authentication

 authorization

-Glossary Term Entry Location: Core Concepts - authorization
+Glossary Term Entry Location: Core Concepts, API Fundamentals - authorization

 B